University Rd,

 She teaches ageing at undergraduate and postgraduate level and is Disciplinary Lead for Social Policy at QUB.
 Her work has been published in Age, Culture, Humanities, Journal of Aging Studies, Gender and Society, European Journal of Ageing, Journal of Women & Aging, and Ageing & Society, of which she is a member of the editorial board.

-Paula Devine is Co-Director of ARK, and is coordinator of the ARK Ageing Programme, which supports engagement between the age and academic sectors.
-She also coordinates the Northern Ireland Life and Times Survey.
+Paula Devine is Co-Director of ARK, and is Director of the Northern Ireland Life and Times Survey.
+She also coordinates of the ARK Ageing Programme, which supports engagement between the age, policy and academic sectors.